 The main concern with most sodas is caffeine, so some pregnant women are surprised to learn that caffeine isn’t the only thing to keep in mind when it comes to root beer.

-For women trying to limit or cut out caffeine, root beer is a logical substitute for other caffeinated sodas such as cola.
-With the exception of Barq’s most other popular root beer brands are caffeine free, and all big-name brands are made from similar (and safe) ingredients.
+For women trying to limit or cut out caffeine, it is a logical substitute for other caffeinated sodas such as cola.
+With the exception of Barq’s most other popular brands are caffeine free, and all big-name brands are made from similar (and safe) ingredients.

-Even when picking up a caffeine-free root beer, if you choose a locally made or ‘natural’ branded root beer, it is worth a look at the ingredients list to make sure there aren’t any unknown herbs used to flavor the brew.
+Even when picking up a caffeine-free root beer, if you choose a locally made or ‘natural’ branded, it is worth a look at the ingredients list to make sure there aren’t any unknown herbs used to flavor the brew.